jesus99222/MMI-Failure-For-Graph-States/README.md

   After loading, evaluate `?SymbolName` (for example `?GenerateStabilizerStates`) to view usage instructions for public functions.

 ## Citation
 If you use this repository, please cite the associated paper (*MMI Failure for Graph States*, arXiv:XXXX.XXXXX) and acknowledge the authors Jesús Fuentes, Cynthia Keeler, Jason Pollack, and William Munizzi.
-See `NOTICE`.
+See [NOTICE](NOTICE).